miguelpragier/handy/README.md

 // Reverse returns the given string written backwards, with letters reversed. func Reverse(s string) string {}

-// OnlyURL strip all symbols non allowed in URLs and returns the sanitized url. func OnlyURL(url string) string {}

 // CheckPersonName returns true if the name contains at least two words, one >= 3 chars and one >=2 chars.
 // I understand that this is a particular criteria, but this is the OpenSourceMagic, where you can change and adapt to your own specs. func CheckPersonName(name string, acceptEmpty bool) uint8 {}